Umbrella sampling

-If the biasing potential is strictly a function of a reaction coordinate or order parameter $Q$, then the (unbiased) free energy profile on the reaction coordinate can be calculated by subtracting the biasing potential from the biased free energy profile.
+If the biasing potential is strictly a function of a reaction coordinate or order parameter $Q$, then the (unbiased) free-energy profile on the reaction coordinate can be calculated by subtracting the biasing potential from the biased free-energy profile:

-where $F_0(Q)$ is the free energy profile of the unbiased system and $F_\pi(Q)$ is the free energy profile calculated for the biased, umbrella-sampled system.
+where $F_0(Q)$ is the free-energy profile of the unbiased system, and $F_\pi(Q)$ is the free-energy profile calculated for the biased, umbrella-sampled system.

 Series of umbrella sampling simulations can be analyzed using the weighted histogram analysis method (WHAM) or its generalization.
-WHAM can be derived using the Maximum likelihood method.
+WHAM can be derived using the maximum likelihood method.

-Subtleties exist in deciding the most computationally efficient way to apply the umbrella sampling method, as described in Frenkel & Smit's book Understanding Molecular Simulation.
+Subtleties exist in deciding the most computationally efficient way to apply the umbrella sampling method, as described in Frenkel and Smit's book Understanding Molecular Simulation.

-Alternatives to umbrella sampling for computing potentials of mean force or reaction rates are free energy perturbation and transition interface sampling.
-A further alternative which functions in full non-equilibrium is S-PRES.
+Alternatives to umbrella sampling for computing potentials of mean force or reaction rates are free-energy perturbation and transition interface sampling.
+A further alternative, which functions in full non-equilibrium, is S-PRES.